Name: Euonymus fortunei (Turcz.) Hand.-Mazz

 Habitat Preference: Mesic, fine to coarse soils; woods, roadsides, and gardens.
 Shade tolerant (2, 3, 5).

-Complete Geographic Distribution: Native to China, Japan, and Korea, cultivated as an ornamental in the United States, and in many cases escaped as an invasive.
+Complete Geographic Distribution: Native to China, Japan, India, Thailand, and Korea, but cultivated as an ornamental in the United States, and in many cases escaped as an invasive (14).
 Can be found east of the Mississippi with the exceptions of Maine, Vermont, New Hampshire, West Virginia, and Florida.
 Also reported in Missouri and Arkansas (3, 5).

 Vegetative Plant Description: The exact form of the plant varies greatly with variety.
 In nature, it is a low evergreen trailing shrub or climbing woody vine.
 The branches and twigs are rounded, warty, sometimes striate, usually brown or green-brown.
 The leaves are simple, opposite, serrate, elliptical, and coriaceous, and bear prominent whitish venation.
 The glabrous leaves are up to 2-5.5 (8) cm long and 2-3.5cm wide (4, 9).
 Petioles are 2-9 mm, but leaves are sometimes sessile.

-Flower Description: Plants are seldom flowering.
-Flowering occurs in July; flowers white to green abour 5mm across, perfect, inconspicuous, 4-merous, and develop in axillary cymes.
+Flower Description: Plants are seldom flowering unless climbing (14).
+Flowering occurs in June-July; flowers white to green about 5mm across, perfect, inconspicuous, 4-merous, and develop in axillary cymes.
 Stamens are 4 and inserted on the margin of a disk that immerses the superior ovary (2, 11).
 The generic description (from 11) of the flower details indicates that we expect a sessile stigma with 3-5 lobes, an ovary with 3-5 locules and 2-6 ovules per locule.

 Pollinator: E. fortunei is reported to be insect pollinated (5).